 - The oldest known Panthera species excavated in Ngari Prefecture, Tibet, is Panthera blytheae, the skull of which shows characteristic resemblance with snow leopard.

-- In 2016, research revealed that the mitochondrial genome of snow leopards, leopards, and lions have many similarities as compared to their nuclear genome.
+- In 2016, research revealed that the mitochondrial genome of snow leopards, leopards, and lions has many similarities as compared to their nuclear genome.
 It indicates that the forefathers of snow leopards hybridized with those of leopards and lions at some stage of their ovulation.

 5. Snow Leopard Species – Types Of Snow Leopards